 The gig economy is a reality now.
 It’s time to move past weighing up the pros and cons of embracing the independent workforce and simply accept that businesses who tap into this resource will be the businesses who lead the trailing pack.

-If you’re looking to fill highly specialist, or time sensitive, projects or positions, then there’s really no better resource than the independent workforce.
+If you’re looking to fill highly specialist, or time sensitive, projects or positions, then there’s really no better resource than the extended workforce.
 Freelancers are often the most highly-skilled, experienced and respected professionals in their industry.
-If you are looking for elite talent to work on a short-term project, or looking to fill a critical interim or long-term position under time constraints, then tapping into a pool of external talent could be the perfect solution for your business.
+If you are looking for elite talent to work on a short-term project, or looking to fill a critical interim or long-term position under time constraints, then tapping into a pool of external talent, or using an online talent marketplace like Talmix, could be the perfect solution for your business.

 Don’t Be Afraid to Go Global.

 It might sound obvious but casting the net wide does help when you’re searching for that proverbial needle in a haystack.
 Sourcing globally emphatically widens your talent pool, facilitates access to the best skills and most impressive experience in the industry, and will improve your company’s competitive advantage.
 Added to that, international candidates will often contribute valuable cross-cultural perspectives.
 A diverse and agile cultural workforce can often encourage increased creativity and mobility in the workplace.

 Use the contingent workforce, but don’t become one.
 Finding the niche talent might begin as a difficult process, but if doesn’t have to remain one.
 Maintain relationships with your current employees and any freelancers you may hire; when future talent is needed, these connections will help you, either by personally filling the required role, or by offering critical referrals.
 Developing a company alumni system is a low-effort, ideal building-block with which to lay the foundations of vital, flexible network of talent.
 Stop blaming a ‘skills gap’ and start retraining your current workforce, turning niche skill-sets into core competencies.